1. The atmosphere is the envelope of_____________.

 Explanation: Though small in amount, CO₂ is crucial for greenhouse effect.

-5. The atmosphere extends up to approximately:
+5. The atmosphere extends up to approximately_____________.

 A) 10 km